La Serna High School: Athletics

 The 1967 La Serna Lancer Football team were CIF AAA Champions led by Coach Harry Robinson, beating the heavily favored Temple City Rams 33-7 in the CIF Championship game.

 The 1990 La Serna Baseball team were the CIF 3A Champions led by Coach Vern Brock, beating Tustin 1-0.
 Game was played at Anaheim Stadium.
 Pitcher Willie Adams went on to pitch for the Oakland A's.

 The varsity football program were the 2013 CIF Southern Division champions in the southern section, with Frankie Palmer's winning touchdown in a double overtime against Norwalk High School.

-The Boys' Water Polo program were CIF Division V Southern Section champions in 2010 and Division III champions in 2017.
+The Boys' Water Polo program were CIF Division V Southern Section champions in 2010, Division III champions in 2017, and Division II champions in 2022.

+The Girls' Water Polo program were CIF Division IV Southern Section champions in 2014 and 2020.

 In 2019, the Boys' Cross Country Program reached the CIF State Meet for the first time in school history, finishing 12th overall at the Division I level.

+In 2023, the Lancers football team won the CIF Division 2-AA State championship for the first time in school history, defeating Grant High School 21-19.